Two coupe glasses, a pink ribbon, and confetti in front of marigold and teal walls

 Be our test group.
 It’s free.

-We’re brand new, and we want a few real groups to run it and tell us the truth — was it funny, did it land, would you have paid for it?
-Got a bachelorette coming up, or just a group that likes each other?
-You get it free.
-We get honest feedback.
+We’re brand new, and we want a few real groups to tell us the truth: was it funny, did it land, would you have paid for it?
+Bachelorette coming up, or just a group that likes each other?
+You get a free party.
+We get the notes.
 Everyone wins except our dignity.

 No apps, no logins, nobody put on the spot.